gsm1011/hadoop.admin/manuscript/chapter3.md

 In general, the release version number of a Hadoop distribution consists of three parts: the version number, the major revision number and the minor revision number.
-A Hadoop release version can be described in Figure below.
+The following [figure](#fig:release.version) shows the components of a Hadoop release version.

+{id="fig:release.version"}
 ![Structure of a Hadoop release version](images/5163os_03_01.png)

 Sometimes, the revision number can have a fourth part, for example